 What Mushrooms To Avoid While Pregnant

 Certain types of mushrooms, such as wild foraged mushrooms, can contain toxins that can cause serious health issues for pregnant women and their unborn babies.
-Some common types of wild mushrooms that should not be eaten during pregnancy are death caps, Destroying Angel, Jack-o’lanterns, and hedgehogs.
+Some common types of wild mushrooms that should not be eaten during pregnancy, or ever for that matter, are death caps, Destroying Angel, Jack-o’lanterns, and hedgehogs.

 Additionally, certain cultivated varieties may contain higher concentrations of toxins than their wild counterparts.
 Therefore, it is important to check the label carefully before purchasing any mushroom products and always make sure to cook thoroughly.
 Always consult your doctor before making any changes to your nutritional plan.